VIN-y/MissChanger/Test - Nudge and Probe/README.md

 ### 16.05.25 - New Probe, New Software

-Through long term testing, it has been shown that the Nudge probe, made with standard ABS and stainless steel screws.
+Through long term testing, it has been shown that the Nudge probe, made with standard ABS and stainless steel screws are too sensitive for the use of MissChanger.
+More specifically, the ABS part would deforms over time in the heated chamber.
+In addition, the long stroke needed for the absolute z_offset calibration will throw the pin out of position; and, it will fail to return to the triggered state.

-There for an alternative, and new default probe for MissChanger has been introduced, the Lubeballs probe.
+An alternative for MissChanger has been introduced, the Lubeballs probe.
 The STLs for Lubeballs is included from v1.2 onward.
+However, the Nudge probe remains to be the recommended probe for Trident builds, due to the lack of a mechanical probe mount on that platform.

 ## 1. Background

 Calibration is the one of the most importance step to be done once the printer is built.
-For a tool-changer is a daunting task, as not only there are more nozzle whose z-offset needs to be calibrated, there is also the need to calibrate the XYZ offsets between every toolhead, against the reference (T0).
+For a tool-changer is a daunting task, as not only there are more nozzle whose z-offset needs to be calibrated, there is also the need to calibrate the XYZ offsets between every tool-head, against the reference (T0).

 For the purpose of MissChanger, the [Nudge](https://github.com/zruncho3d/nudge) (made by [zruncho3d](https://github.com/zruncho3d)) probe have been used to automate the calibration for all of the offsets above.
 This hardware was chosen for its simplicity, affordability and high repeat-ability (± 0.01 mm).